Taking a trip on the historic UNESCO World Heritage Kalka-Shimla toy train is like traveling back in time.

 To Kalka, trains run daily from Shimla as follows:

-In addition to the normal train services, a number of extra trains run during the busy holiday seasons in India.
+In addition to the normal train services, special trains operate during the busy holiday seasons in India.
 This is usually from May to July, September and October, and December and January.

-You can make a reservation for travel on the Shivalik Deluxe Express, Himalayan Queen, and Rail Motor Car services on the Indian Railways website or at Indian Railways booking offices.
-It's recommended that you book your tickets as early as possible, especially during the summer months from April to June.
+Tickets can be booked online on the Indian Railways website or at Indian Railways booking offices.
+It's recommended that you book as early as possible, especially during the summer months from April to June.

 Here's how to make a reservation on the Indian Railways website.
 The Indian Railways codes for the stations are Kalka "KLK" and Simla (no "h") "SML".